 When it’s your turn to see the dentist, you’ll go into an exam room and sit down in a big, comfortable chair that is like a huge recliner.
 Next to the chair may be a little sink with a cup that you can use to rinse out your mouth as your teeth are being cleaned.

 The dentist will look inside your mouth to make sure your teeth are growing properly and your gums are strong and health.
 A bright, overhead light will shine down into your mouth like a giant flashlight so that he or she can get a good look inside your mouth.
 The dentist will also check the way your top and bottom teeth work together.
 This is called your bite.
-If there might be a problem with your bite, you may be referred to an orthodontist – this is a doctor who specializes in correcting the shape or positions of all your teeth through orthodontia, or braces.
+If there might be a problem with your bite, you may be referred to an orthodontist – this is a doctor who specialises in correcting the shape or positions of all your teeth through orthodontia, or braces.

 During your visit, the dentist may take X-rays, or pictures, of your teeth.
 X-rays are like superhuman vision.
 They can show cavities hiding between your teeth and problems beneath your gums.
 A cavity is a decayed, or rotted, part of a tooth.
 It doesn’t hurt to get an X-ray and takes only a few seconds.
 The dentist will put a piece of plastic (that holds the X-ray film) into your mouth.
 As you gently bite down on the plastic, you’ll have to be very still for a few seconds while the picture is taken.